Service design: Early service design and theory

 Early contributions to service design were made by G. Lynn Shostack, a bank and marketing manager and consultant, in the form of written articles and books.
 The activity of designing a service was considered to be part of the domain of marketing and management disciplines in the early years.
-For instance, in 1982 Shostack proposed the integration of the design of material components (products) and immaterial components (services).
+For instance, in 1982, Shostack proposed the integration of the design of material components (products) and immaterial components (services).
 This design process, according to Shostack, can be documented and codified using a service blueprint to map the sequence of events in a service and its essential functions in an objective and explicit manner.
-A service blueprint is an extension of a user journey map, and this document specifies all the interactions a user has with an organisation throughout their user lifecycle.
+A service blueprint is an extension of a user journey map, and this document specifies all the interactions a user has with an organization throughout their user life cycle.

-Servicescape is a model developed by B. H. Booms and Mary Jo Bitner to focus upon the impact of the physical environment in which a service process takes place and to explain the actions of people within the service environment, with a view to designing environments which accomplish organisational goals in terms of achieving desired responses.
+Servicescape is a model developed by B. H. Booms and Mary Jo Bitner to focus upon the impact of the physical environment in which a service process takes place and to explain the actions of people within the service environment, with a view to designing environments which accomplish organizational goals in terms of achieving desired responses.

-Service design education and practice
+Timeline

-In 1991, service design was first introduced as a design discipline by professors Michael Erlhoff and Brigit Mager at Köln International School of Design (KISD).
-In 2004, the Service Design Network was launched by Köln International School of Design, Carnegie Mellon University, Linköpings Universitet, Politecnico di Milano and Domus Academy in order to create an international network for service design academics and professionals.
+In 1988, service design was first introduced by Vandermerwe and Rada, and since then, it has been debated within multiple research fields.
+In 2004, the Service Design Network was launched by Köln International School of Design, Carnegie Mellon University, Linköpings Universitet, Politecnico di Milano, and Domus Academy in order to create an international network for service design academics and professionals.

 In 2001, Livework, the first service design and innovation consultancy, opened for business in London.
 In 2003, Engine, initially founded in 2000 in London as an ideation company, positioned themselves as a service design consultancy.

-Service design principles
+Principles

+The Five Service Design Principles

-The article, Service design: a critical examination and future research directions in servitization literature by Cardoso et al. (2024) proposes five service design pillars:
+The article "Service design: a critical examination and future research directions in servitization literature" by Cardoso et al. (2024) proposes five service design pillars: